rchakode/realopinsight/doc/sphinx/source/gettingtstarted/tutorial-nagios.rst

 configuration file in *C:\Program Files\NGRT4N/examples* (default
 installation directory).

 After signing in, the interface will be loaded.
-See `here`_ to learn about the Operations Console's Features.
-See the `FAQ`_ for the default user credentails.
+See :doc:`here <../userguide/oc-manual>` to learn more about the Operations Console's Features.
+See the :doc:`FAQ <../faq>` for the default user credentails.

 That's all for this tutorial.
-Now `create your own configurations`_ and enjoy monitoring with RealOpInsight!!!
+Now create your own environment and enjoy monitoring with RealOpInsight!!!